Hedge fund activists buy McDonald's, but are they lovin' it?

-May 15 (Reuters) - Some of the top U.S. hedge fund investors and activists, including Jana Partners LLC took new positions or raised their equity stakes in fast food chain McDonald’s Corp during the first quarter, according to regulatory filings on Friday.
+(Reuters) - Some of the top U.S. hedge fund investors and activists, including Jana Partners LLC, took new positions or raised their equity stakes in fast food chain McDonald’s Corp (MCD.N) during the first quarter, according to regulatory filings on Friday.

 Jana, run by Barry Rosenstein and known as a practitioner of activist investing, took a new 125,000 share stake in McDonald’s after having sold a small position in the fourth quarter.
 Keith Meister’s Corvex Management LP also took a new position in the company, buying 205,000 shares.
 Meister was billionaire activist investor Carl Icahn’s right-hand man prior to founding Corvex.